1. [Service] Attribute

 2. Add the [Service] attribute to the type.

-3. Specify the defining types of the service that the service provider initializes as arguments of the [Service] attribute.
+3. Specify the defining types of the global service as arguments of the [Service] attribute.

 After the first argument you can list zero or more other global services that the initialized service depends on.
 These will get delivered to the InitTarget method automatically, and can be used to initialize the service.